Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 - That's all ,
  You don't need to touch you phone just sit back and watch, all installation process start automatically and phone will reboot to windows setup.
 - #### Notes :-
+> - Must format windows partition by typing `format` command on recovery terminal, If you have to re-flash it by-any reasons or there is already windows installed.
-> - Must remove any attached usb device or charger before flashing, or it may be BSOD error.
+> - Remove any attached usb device or charger before flashing, else it may be BSOD error.
-> - for any installation error visit _[troubleshooting](troubleshooting.md)_
+> - Visit _[troubleshooting](troubleshooting.md)_ if any error.

 #
 ### Last Step - Dual Boot Setup